medic/medic-docs/troubleshooting/replicating-production-locally.md

 The goal here is to get a subset of data from prod into a DB on your local CouchDB.

+**I'd recommend doing this on Chrome.
+I have been unable to get this to work in Firefox (due to CORS issues).
+If anyone gets it working in Firefox update this document with instructions :-)**

  - Log in to the production server as the user that you want, in your browser. _(If you want more data, like an entire district, you could consider creating a user at the right level and log in as them, but that is an exercise for the reader)_
  - Wait for them to replicate all the data into your browser.
 You know this is done once the app lets you interact with it
  - Make sure your local CouchDB has CORS enabled: http://docs.couchdb.org/en/2.1.1/config/http.html?highlight=CORs